1833 Treaty of Chicago

 The 1833 Treaty of Chicago was an agreement between the United States government and the Chippewa, Odawa, and Potawatomi tribes.
-It required them to cede to the United States government their 5000000 acres of land (including reservations) in Illinois, the Wisconsin Territory, and the Michigan Territory and to move west of the Mississippi River.
+It required them to cede to the United States government their 5000000 acres of land (including reservations) in Illinois and the Michigan Territory (which then included Wisconsin and part of Minnesota) to move west of the Mississippi River.
 In return, the tribes were given promises of various cash payments and tracts of land west of the Mississippi River.
 The treaty was one of the removal treaties to come after the passage of the Indian Removal Act.
 It was the second treaty referred to as the "Treaty of Chicago," after the 1821 Treaty of Chicago.

 Background

 The negotiation of the cession treaty came roughly three years after the United States government ratified the Indian Removal Act.
-While many cession treaties had previously been negotiated between the United States government and Native American tribes during the late 18th century and the early 19th century, those that were negotiated after the ratification of the Indian Removal Act differed by usually including stipulations requiring that the Native American tribes party to the treaty to move west of the Mississippi River.
+While many cession treaties had previously been negotiated between the United States government and Native American tribes during the late 18th century and the early 19th century, those that were negotiated after the ratification of the Indian Removal Act differed by usually including stipulations requiring that required Native American tribes that were parties to the treaties to move west of the Mississippi River.
 In such post-Indian Removal Act cession treaties, the United States government agreed to compensate tribes for their lands, liquidate their debts, and assist them in establishing a new permanent settlement west of the Mississippi.
 The Chicago Treaty of 1833 was typical of such treaties.

-One of the impetuses for the treaty were rumors in the aftermath of the 1832 Black Hawk War that Native Americans were coming into conflict with settlers arriving in Illinois.
-The number of settlers arriving in Illinois and its surrounding area in search of farmland had increased after the 1825 opening of the Erie Canal made possible an easier route to Illinois from the Eastern United States.
-Illinois residents pressured the government to remove the Indians from the land they occupied in the state, thereby making it available to settlers.
-One of the ways in which they applied pressure was by making regular reports complaining of misconduct and hostility from the Native people.
+One of the impetuses for the treaty were rumors that had arisen in the aftermath of the 1832 Black Hawk War that Native Americans were coming into conflict with the settlers arriving in Illinois.
+The number of settlers arriving in Illinois and its surrounding area in search of farmland had increased after the 1825 opening of the Erie Canal, with the canal having opened up an easier route to travel Illinois from the Eastern United States via the Great Lakes.
+Illinois residents pressured the government to remove the Indians from the land they occupied in the state, which would make that land instead available to settlers.
+One of the ways in which advocates applied pressure was by making regular reports to complain of misconduct and hostility from the Native peoples.
 These reports were relayed by John Reynolds to the United States Department of War.
 The reports delivered by Reynolds and the reports made by investigators that Reynolds tasked with examining this state of affairs were founded entirely on second-hand accounts.
 Officials that were closer to the situation gave accounts that contradict the reports of native misconduct and aggression.
 Thomas Jefferson Vance Owen (the United States government's Indian agent in Chicago and the president of the Chicago Town Board of Trustees), General Winfield Scott, and George Bryan Porter (the territorial governor of Michigan) all communicated to the Office of Indian Affairs that the rumors and newspaper stories covering them were untrue and unfair.